trichl/TickTagOpenSource/README.md

 11. After the download the tag shows a little menu for configuration
    * Data download might take some minutes (if memory is full)
    * Data download can be interrupted by pressing the download button once (short), data will not be deleted
+12. In the command line of your serial program enter "1" and press return to reset the memory (when using the Android app: press the “Reset memory” button”)
+13. The tag will confirm that the memory is now empty
+14. The tag will restart into the activation state after some time (waiting on tag activation, see activation chapter)

 Example data output of the serial program (or Android app):